Derek318/hive-dropdown-menu/README.md

 # To Run

+### Clone this repo and run the following:

 ```
 npm i && npm run build && npm start
 ```

-Run in your browser on `localhost:3000`
+Finally navigate to `localhost:3000` in your browser.